-There is one paid member of staff who runs the office on a part-time basis.
+We employ two office manages on a job share basis who run the office.
 Apart from that, the school is run entirely by volunteer members who give some of their time in order to bring the benefits of the school and meditation to others.

 Meditation allows us to find clarity, reason and a feeling that, whatever it is, it's ok, I can deal with it.

 When we meditate, all our worries about tomorrow or what happened yesterday, along with all the thoughts and feelings of anxiety and regret they often bring, can simply be let go.